FOURTH DUI OFFENSE IN PA

 If it's your fourth DUI offense, and you have a BAC of a .08-.099%, you are facing a 10 day mandatory minimum jail sentence, maximum sentence of up to 2 years in jail, a 1 year license suspension, and fine ranging from $500 to $5,000.

-For a fourth DUI offense where your BAC is a .10 to .159%, or you have been involved in a DUI accident, you are facing a 1 year mandatory minimum prison sentence, an 18 month license suspension, and fine ranging from $1,500 to $10,000.
+For a fourth DUI offense where your BAC is a .10 to .159%, or you have been involved in a DUI accident, you are facing a 1 year mandatory minimum prison sentence and a maximum of up to 5 years in jail, an 18 month license suspension, and fine ranging from $1,500 to $10,000.

-For a fourth DUI offense where your BAC is a .16% or higher, you are charged with a DUI drug offense, or you have refused chemical testing, you are facing a 1 year mandatory minimum prison sentence, an 18 month license suspension and a fine of $2,500 or more.
+For a fourth DUI offense where your BAC is a .16% or higher, you are charged with a DUI drug offense, or you have refused chemical testing, you are facing a 1 year mandatory minimum prison sentence and a maximum of up to 5 years in jail, an 18 month license suspension and a fine of $2,500 or more.

 Can I receive house arrest for my 4th offense DUI in PA?